infamily/infinity/README.md

 ## Quick Start

-Checkout and do `docker-compose up` locally, and deploy production with `docker pull infamily/infinity-django`.
+Checkout and do `docker-compose up` locally.

 ### Current workflow: